kyleshevlin/blog/src/posts/published/loading-state-trick-for-stateless-functional-components-in-react/index.md

 ---
 categories: ['JavaScript', 'Web Development']
 tags: ['React']
-date: "2017-01-20"
+date: '2017-01-20'
-slug: "loading-state-trick-for-stateless-functional-components-in-react"
+slug: 'loading-state-trick-for-stateless-functional-components-in-react'
-status: "publish"
+status: 'publish'
-title: "Loading State Trick for Stateless Functional Components in React"
+title: 'Loading State Trick for Stateless Functional Components in React'
 ---

 I want to share with you a little trick I've been using lately with stateless functional components in React.
 This is probably really old news to some of you, but I'm hoping there are a few of you who don't know this one yet.